 The general rule of thumb is that line spacing that falls within the range of 130%-150% is ideal for readability, with 140% being “the most quoted sweet spot”.
 Anything below 100% is considered to be unreadable, as this percentage means letters on adjacent lines can touch.
 Logically, the decision for how big or small a text’s line spacing should be is subjective to several factors: typeface, font size, font style, etc.

 Line length is all about finding the “right” amount of characters on each line so that your text is as readable as can be — in other words, legibility.
-When a line’s height is too wide, you can risk the reader having a hard time focusing on the text, since it’s difficult to discern where the line begins and ends.
+When a line’s length is too wide, you can risk the reader having a hard time focusing on the text, since it’s difficult to discern where the line begins and ends.
 On the other hand, lines that are too short can break the reader’s rhythm, which means their eye has to travel back and forth too many times.
 To avoid a situation of “too long” or “too short”, the recommended line length is between 45-85 characters per line.

 How to Choose the Perfect Font for Your Website